Samuel Campbell Rowley

-Samuel Campbell Rowley was a politician and Royal Navy officer who was born in Ireland in 1774.
+Rear-Admiral Samuel Campbell Rowley was a Royal Navy officer and politician.
 Rowley attended the Royal Naval Academy at Portsmouth in 1785 and joined his first ship in March 1789, serving in the West Indies.
 He passed the lieutenant's examination in 1792 but was not promoted until January 1794, when he joined HMS Vengeance.
 In her, Rowley took part in the West Indies campaign under Sir John Jervis and Sir Charles Grey, and was present at the capture of Martinique, St Lucia and Guadeloupe.
 Rowley returned to England at the beginning of 1795 and shortly after, was appointed to the 32-gun HMS Astraea, serving in the English Channel, where, on 10 April 1795, he assisted in the taking of the French 42-gun frigate, Gloire.

 Rowley was promoted to Master and Commander of the bomb vessel HMS Terror in 1799 and fought in her at the Battle of Copenhagen in 1801.
 He made post-captain on 29 April 1802 and on 14 February 1811, commissioned HMS Laurel for service in the English Channel.
 While entering Quiberon Bay on 12 January 1812, Laurel hit the rocks and was wrecked.
 A subsequent court martial absolved Rowley of blame.